webaverse/docs/docs/index.md

 These docs will help you navigate and create in <a href="https://webaverse.com/" target="_blank" rel="noopener noreferrer">Webaverse</a>.

-The Webaverse ecosystem is built on existing open standards and technologies like WebGL, WebXR, IPFS, and Ethereum.
+Webaverse is built on existing communities like Discord and existing open standards and technologies like WebGL, WebXR, IPFS, and Ethereum.

 ## Webaverse